sachinraja/ts-lib-starter/README.md

 pnpx degit sachinraja/ts-lib-starter
 ```

+4. Search and replace all instances of `ts-lib-starter` with your package name.

-4. Install dependencies:
+5. Install dependencies:

 ```
 pnpm i
 ```

-5. Lint package:
+6. Lint package:

 ```
 pnpm lint
 ```

-Will run all linters in parallel.

 Note that there is a workflow in `.github/workflows/test.yml` that will run on each commit if you push it to GitHub.